sainirohit57/Static-Templates-Collection/README.md

 ## License

-This repository is licensed under the [LICENSE](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial projects.
+This repository is licensed under the [MIT LICENSE](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial projects.
 Please refer to the License file for more details.

 ## Getting Started